beshu-tech/readonlyrest-docs/kibana.md

 #### Malformed in-index settings

 If for some reason the in-index settings get corrupted and ROR can't parse them, then neither settings from file or in-index settings can be loaded, so ES can't start.
-In this case ES would print message like:
+In this case, ES would print a message like:

 ```
 Loading ReadonlyREST settings from index failed: Settings config content is malformed.
 Details: while scanning a quoted scalar